Setting up Android support for the GDK

 Get the dependencies for developing Android games

-Once the Android Studio installation is complete, open Android Studio and select Configure > SDK Manager.
+- Open Android Studio and select Tools > SDK Manager.

-You only need this if you want to build for Android using IL2CPP.
+Note: This is only needed if you want to build Android using IL2CPP.
 Extract it to a directory of your choice.
-Note down this file path as you need to specify the path in your Unity Editor later.
+Note down the directory path as you must specify the path in your Unity Editor later.

-- (Optional) Unity Remote - this is Unity’s solution for faster development iteration times.
+(Optional) Install the Unity Remote app on your physical device - this is Unity’s solution for faster development iteration times.